manoverboard/AndrewBoardman/_projects/2-manoverboard-site.md

 ![](/uploads/uploads/site-at-mob-mandy-keifitz.jpg)

-{% include image-caption.html caption="Book by Mandy Keifetz with cover by Eric Drooker" %}
+{% include image-caption.html caption="Book by Mandy Keifetz with a book cover by Eric Drooker" %}

 </section>